ROCm/rocThrust/docs/index.rst

 rocThrust is a parallel algorithm library.
 This library has been ported to :doc:`HIP <hip:index>`/:doc:`ROCm <rocm:index>`, which use the :doc:`rocPRIM <rocprim:index>` library.
 The HIP ported library works on HIP/ROCm platforms.
 There is no CUDA backend for rocThrust.

-You can access rocThrust code on `GitHub repository <https://github.com/ROCm/rocThrust>`_.
+You can access rocThrust code on the `GitHub repository <https://github.com/ROCm/rocThrust>`_.

 The documentation is structured as follows: